mrkieumy/YOLOv3_PyTorch/README.md

 ## How to run this repository
 1. Download or clone this repository to your computer.
 2. Install some basic requirements if needed.
+3. Download weight files and dataset from here (https://drive.google.com/drive/folders/17AICv8xTjLXkv_2PUh8h5f9qflSrjvit?usp=sharing)
-3. Open a terminal and run following commands according to functions:
+4. Open a terminal and run following commands according to functions:

 Noted that all of these instructions for Linux environment (for Windows, you should visit original repository to read more)